Infrastructure Asset Management System

 Asset Management vs. Asset Maintenance

-The terms “asset management” and “asset maintenance” are sometimes mistakenly used interchangeably.
-There are, however, important differences.
-Asset maintenance involves repairing problems with the infrastructure as they occur.
-It is sometimes referred to as the “break/fix” model.
+The terms “asset management” and “asset maintenance” are sometimes used interchangeably.
+However, asset maintenance involves repairing problems with the infrastructure as they occur.
+This is sometimes referred to as a “break/fix” model.

 - Knowing where infrastructure assets are located (via a GIS/mapping system)